 Kodak Smile Instant Print Camera

 The Kodak Smile Instant Print camera is the same size and shape of a smart phone, but with a miniature printer and lens.
-This option allows you to take as many photos as you’d like on the camera, and go through them later on to pick which ones you’d like to print using the Zink instant paperOpens in a new tab..
+This option allows you to take as many photos as you’d like on the camera, and go through them later on to pick which ones you’d like to print using the Zink instant paper.

 The biggest con to this is that the prints aren’t as good as some of the other options.
 Not only are the prints not as great, but it has a limited battery life.